marcmo/cxxproject/README.md

     * better cleanup in rspecs
     * Bugfix: errors in prereqs of unneeded tasks, e.g. multitask, were ignored
     * Bugfix of bugfix: now failure handling should work again
-    * splitted dot graph writers into severals files, moved some stuff to lake
+    * split    dot graph writers into severals files, moved some stuff to lake
     * corrected gemspec
     * added rspec tests for dealing with different path settings
     * updated gem version